Sterilization

 Hormones administered by an injection.

-Oral Contraceptives (pill):
+Oral Contraceptives ("The Pill")

 Hormonal pills that are taken daily with one week of hormone-free pills.